-My name is Kate, I am 47 years old and live with my daughter,Lilac.
+My name is Kate, I am a crone-age mum and live with my daughter,Lilac, our border collie, Midge Bodge and small cat, Cozy Toes.

-When Lilac is not at school and I am not at work, we both love having a giggle, spending time in nature, listening, making and dancing to music (and making playlists), climbing trees, going to festivals, exploring the local area and playing ‘out back’ as we start to come up with new ideas of how we want to make our relatively new home a truly warm, welcoming, nourishing and sustainable place to live both now and in the future.
+When Lilac is not at school and I am not at work, we both love having a giggle, spending our time reading awesome books, playing games, creating curious play areas outback, listening, making and dancing to music (and making playlists), climbing trees, going to festivals and exploring the local area.
+We want to make our home a truly warm, welcoming, nourishing and sustainable place to live both now and in the future.

 In the past, I travelled and lived in Africa for 4 years, and spent many months in India studying yoga and biking through the Himalayas.
 I can understand/ speak a little Spanish and to a slightly better degree, french, after spending 10 weeks walking the Camino de Santiago de Compostella and gaining a few pen pals along the way.